The Bespoke High Is the Future of Marijuana

 It’s for these reasons that I understand when people aren’t into it.
 It seems somehow both sleazy and intimidating.
 On one hand it’s a drug that’s illegal in most parts of the country and on the other, you’ve got luxury brands that are touted as the “Hermès of Marijuana,” and the Beverly Hills Cannabis Club that sells buds that cost as much as their weight in white truffles.

 Plus, people who know too much about weed are annoying.
 Most invitations to smoke are accompanied by a story that serves as a kind (ha) of tax about Sativas or Indicas and how hybrids are the sweet spot and OG Kush or Girl Scout Cookies or else how Alaskan Thunderfuck is a magical journey.
 It’s like how Pappy Van Winkle bourbon doesn’t become interesting until someone threatens to pour you some.
-The really inviting thing about Hmbldts (and perhaps this is true of most vapes), is that there’s less pressure to share.
+The really inviting thing about hmbldts (and perhaps this is true of most vapes), is that there’s less pressure to share.

-The pens are aesthetically pleasing—certainly more so than a hand-blown glass bong resembling a dragon or those cumbersome oblongs known as box vapes.
-Each three-second pull you’re doled out exactly a 2.25 mg dose with just under 2 mg of active agents.
+The pens are aesthetically pleasing—certainly more so than a handblown glass bong resembling a dragon or those cumbersome oblongs known as box vapes.
+Each three-second pull you’re doled out exactly a 2.25 milligrams dose, with just under 2 milligrams of cannabinoids.
 The vape vibrates to let you know when you’re done.
-Comparatively a puff of a joint, deploys around 3 mg of cannabinoids.
+Comparatively a puff of a joint deploys around 3 milligrams of cannabinoids.

 The edibles company Kiva Confections is good at this too.
-Their Terra Bites—chocolate enrobed morsels like coffee beans and dried blueberries—carry 5 mgs each.
-But Hmbldts aren’t just low doses, each pen is color coded and blended in specific formulations for a prescribed effect.
+Their Terra Bites—chocolate enrobed morsels like coffee beans and dried blueberries—carry 5 milligrams each.
+But hmbldts aren’t just low doses; each pen is color-coded and blended in specific formulations for a prescribed effect.
 The thinking is that when you smoke you’ll know where you’re headed.
-Hmbldt is owned in part (24 percent) by Anomaly, the ad agency that does Coca Cola and Beats by Dre which explains their slick packaging (that could inspire suspicion in a #wellness product) but it’s the first to design directional highs.
+Hmbldt is partially owned by Anomaly, the ad agency that does Coca Cola and Beats by Dre which explains their slick packaging (that could inspire suspicion in a #wellness product) but it’s the first to design directional highs.

 I can report that Sleep is good at sleep.
 Inducing it and then keeping you under.
 I did have a wicked weed hangover the next morning (that grogginess of not being quite finished sleeping but running out of time) but eight consecutive hours was a profound relief.